AlpNuhoglu/personal-health-data-analysis/README.md

 ### Data Limitations
 - **Small sample size** – The dataset covers only a limited timeframe, which may not capture longer-term patterns.
-- **Potential inaccuracies** in manual logging of calories and gym attendance.

 ### Personal Limitations
 - **Individual metabolism** – Weight changes can be influenced by genetic factors, hydration, or untracked factors (e.g., stress, sleep).